-There is an old joke that goes like this, “No matter how many women you put on the job, it still takes 9 months to make a baby“.
+Warren Buffet said, “No matter how great the talent or efforts, some things just take time.
+You can’t produce a baby in one month by getting nine women pregnant.”
 Some things cannot be sped up by adding more resources.
 This analogy works well because we all know this is the case for pregnancy.
 Many other things are also like this.
 It will take generations to get peace in some parts of the world.
 Mindsets cannot be undone overnight.
 And it takes time to create economic frameworks.
 Successive Australian governments have spent 50 years working toward an uncompetitive Australian Manufacturing industry.
 This will not be undone with one policy initiative or one statement of a change of approach.
 It will take time and personal effort, by those with a vision, to make it happen.

 So my belief is that personal effort is not only still valuable, but still essential, even if there are limits to how much I can scale it.
 I agree with Matt that it isn’t going to make me as rich as his approach will make him, but I’m not just in it for the money.
 For me, it is not bad, it is essential.

-The link to the full article is at Ideas Worth Pursuing.
+The link to the full article is no longer available.

 The twin pillars of modern business are Greed and Ruthless Efficiency according to the Harvard School of Business.
 If this were an organic process, we would call it cancer.
 Ultimately it will kill.
 We need a better model and we need better values.
 Greed and Fear are the enemies of many a good thing.